 Regional Joint Organisations

-Five groups of NSW councils are currently working with the NSW Government to develop the Joint Organisations model and build better working relationships between councils and State agencies.
+Five groups of NSW councils worked with the NSW Government during 2015 to develop the Joint Organisations model and build better working relationships between councils and State agencies.
 The pilots are the: Hunter, Illawarra, Central NSW, Namoi and Riverina regions.
 They include a diverse mix of councils, all with a strong history of working together and a commitment to partnering with the State to address regional priorities such as economic development, transport and infrastructure.
-Each pilot is trialling a slightly different model, to reflect the different working relationships and priorities of their region.
-The pilots will be sharing their learning with other councils along the way and helping to develop the Joint Organisation model, which will be finalised in early 2016.
+Each pilot has trialled a slightly different model to reflect the different working relationships and priorities of their region.
+The pilot outcomes and their learnings will be shared with other councils along the way and are helping to develop the Joint Organisation model, which will be finalised for implementation from after the local government elections.

 Central and Regional Workshops were held in late 2014 for member councils, State agencies and others to develop::